open-forest-observatory/ofo-argo/docs/usage/photogrammetry-workflow.md

 **THE DB LOGGING IS CURRENTLY DISABLED AND IS BEING MIGRATED TO A HOSTED SOLUTION THROUGH SUPABASE**

 Argo run status is logged into a PostGIS DB.
-This is done through an additional docker container (hosted on GitHub Container Registry `ghcr.io/open-forest-observatory/ofo-argo-utils:latest`) that is included in the argo workflow.
-The files to make the docker image are in the folder `ofo-argo-utils`.
+This is done through an additional docker container (hosted on GitHub Container Registry `ghcr.io/open-forest-observatory/argo-workflow-utils:latest`) that is included in the argo workflow.
+The files to make the docker image are in the folder `argo-workflow-utils`.

 ### Info on the PostGIS DB